HomeDirectoriesDirectory Submission Tools and Automation

 Did you know?
 The Minnesota Secretary of State provides business data that shows how official business directories can serve as valuable sources of business information and potential backlinks for local businesses.

-• Google Analytics – Track directory referral traffic and user behavior
+• Google Analytics, Track directory referral traffic and user behavior

-• Call tracking – Identify calls generated from directory listings
+• Call tracking, Identify calls generated from directory listings

-• CRM systems – Attribute leads and customers to directory sources
+• CRM systems, Attribute leads and customers to directory sources

-Compliance and Quality Control
+Compliance and quality control

 • Content uniqueness (avoiding duplicate descriptions across directories)

-• Keyword density limitations
+• Keyword density limits

 • Restrictions on promotional language